peteroupc/peteroupc.github.io/random.md

 1. the initial state (the seed) which the "random" result will be generated from&mdash;
     - is hard-coded,
     - was entered by the user,
-    - is known to the application and was generated using a statistical or unpredictable-random implementation (as defined earlier), or
+    - is known to the application and was generated using a statistical-random or unpredictable-random implementation (as defined earlier),
+    - is a verifiable random number (as defined later), or
     - is based on a timestamp (but only if the reproducible result is not intended to vary during the time specified on the timestamp and within the timestamp's granularity; for example, a year/month/day timestamp for a result that varies only daily),
 2. the application might need to generate the same "random" result multiple times,
 3. the application either&mdash;